Hunter College: Satellite campuses

-Hunter has two satellite campuses: The Silberman School of Social Work Building, located on third Avenue between East 118th and East 119th Streets, which houses the School of Social Work, the School of Urban Public Health, and the Brookdale Center on Aging; and the Brookdale Campus, located at East 25th Street and first Avenue, which houses the Hunter-Bellevue School of Nursing, the Schools of the Health Professions, the Health Professions Library and several research centers and computer labs.
+Hunter has two satellite campuses.
+The Silberman School of Social Work Building, located on Third Avenue between East 118th and East 119th Streets, houses the School of Social Work, the School of Urban Public Health, and the Brookdale Center on Aging.
+The Brookdale Campus, located at East 25th Street and First Avenue, houses the Hunter-Bellevue School of Nursing, the Schools of the Health Professions, the Health Professions Library and several research centers and computer labs.

 The Brookdale Campus is the site of the Hunter dormitory, which is home to over 600 undergraduate and graduate students, as well as a limited number of nurses employed at Bellevue Hospital.
 Prior to the opening of City College's new "Towers," the Brookdale complex was the City University's only dormitory facility.
+In October 2022, New York Governor Kathy Hochul and New York City Mayor Eric Adams announced that the Brookdale Campus would be replaced by the CUNY Science Park and Research Campus (SPARC), with construction set to begin in 2026.
+The 2000000 ft2 campus is planned to contain space for Hunter College, Borough of Manhattan Community College, and the CUNY Graduate School of Public Health & Health Policy.

 Other facilities

 The institution owns and operates property outside of its main campuses, including the MFA Building at 205 Hudson, Roosevelt House, Baker Theatre Building, Silberman School of Social Work, and the Hunter College Campus Schools.
 The MFA Studio Art program was formerly run out of a building on West 41st Street between 9th and 10th Avenues.
 It was a 12000 sqft industrial space that students converted to studio space for the college's BFA and MFA program.
 The current building in Tribeca now houses the Studio Art and Integrated Media Arts MFA program, and Art History MA program.
 Roosevelt House, located on East 65th Street, is the historic family home of Franklin and Eleanor Roosevelt.
 Hunter's Roosevelt House Public Policy Institute is now located there, honoring the public policy commitments of Franklin and Eleanor Roosevelt.
 Baker Theatre Building located on 149 East 67th Street, New York, NY 10065 is the home of Hunter's Department of Theatre thanks to the extraordinary generosity of Hunter trustee Patty Baker ’82 and her husband, Jay.
-The Silberman School of Social Work is located between 118th and 119th street on 3rd Ave.
+The Silberman School of Social Work is located between 118th and 119th streets on 3rd Avenue.
 The Hunter Campus Schools—Hunter College High School and Hunter College Elementary School—are publicly funded schools for the intellectually gifted.
 Located at East 94th Street, the Campus Schools are among the nation's oldest and largest elementary and secondary schools of their kind.